 • Help automakers improve safety measures in vehicles.

 • Give an individual piece of mind after an accident.

-Although, the EDR data obtained is extremely beneficial, one should also be aware that there are limitations.
+Although the EDR data obtained is extremely beneficial, one should also be aware that there are limitations.
 Older EDR models do not have the vast amount of information that newer models have, which do have their own setbacks.
-For example, EDR models have had instances were data was lost or stopped recording during imperative moments of the crash.
+For example, EDR models have had instances where data was lost or stopped recording during imperative moments of the crash.

 Many Companies Are Monitoring Driving in Real Time

 Many companies with large fleets of trucks monitor their drivers as an investment in safety.
-So far, the investments have paid off in reduced personal injury, workers comp and wrongful death truck accident claims.
-By tracking employees driving, employers are able to influence the behavior of the drivers, which leads to less claims.
+So far, the investments have paid off in reduced personal injury, workers comp, and wrongful death truck accident claim.
+By tracking employees driving, employers are able to influence the behavior of the drivers, which leads to fewer claims.

 You May Have to Fight to Get The Data

-For Houston big truck wreck victims, the EDR can provide critical information regarding how the accident happened and steps should be taken early to preserve such information.
+For Houston’s big truck wreck victims, the EDR can provide critical information regarding how the accident happened and steps should be taken early to preserve such information.